brianshourd/haskell-Calypso/README.md

 =================================

 Firstly, let me say that this is a work in progress.
-Notably, it is still missing full documentation, and has not been thouroughly tested.
+Notably, it is still missing some examples and features.
+What is here, though, works.

 This is a small module for doing Particle Swarm Optimization (PSO) in Haskell.
 For an overview of what PSO is, see the paper "Particle Swarm